agrajy10/ci-cd-backend/README.md

 # ci-cd-backend

 This project is a REST API backend built with Express.js and pg-promise for PostgreSQL database interactions.
-It is designed to facilitate continuous integration and continuous deployment (CI/CD) processes.
+A basic project to practice CI/CD and AWS.

 ## Table of Contents